A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Introduction

 \section{Introduction}

 Many distributed systems work on a common shared state, e.g., distributed-ledger systems~\cite{Androulaki:2018:HFD:3190508.3190538} and databases of travel reservation systems~\cite{Unterbrunner2014}.
 To guarantee consistency, distributed agreement is necessary---all the servers sharing the state need to agree on the ordering of updates.
+Moreover, the updates are propagated to all servers, which will then apply them sequentially to their states, i.e., active replication~\cite{Correia2010}.
 We consider applications for which the state updates are well distributed among the servers and cannot be reduced.
-Thus, distributed agreement entails an all-to-all exchange.
-Moreover, unlike in data replication systems~\cite{Schneider:1990:IFS:98163.98167}, where scaling out aims at increasing data reliability and three to five servers usually suffice~\cite{Corbett:2013:SGG:2518037.2491245}, in distributed agreement, the system's scale depends on the application---the number of servers can easily be in the range of hundreds~\cite{Androulaki:2018:HFD:3190508.3190538, Bharambe:2008:DEL:1402958.1403002}.
-For example, scaling out a distributed ledger may have multiple benefits, such as increasing the performance of local queries or allowing multiple companies to share the ledger, while being able to validate every new transaction and to privately query their own copies.